When it comes to cleaning your gutters, guards and screens won't let you completely off the hook

 When you can’t clean from the ground, working by hand with a shovel, bucket, and scraper is much safer.

-Once you’ve finished cleaning, thoroughly rinse your gutters and downspouts using a garden hose.
+Once you’ve finished cleaning, thoroughly spray your gutters and downspouts with a garden hose.
 This will not only help clear any remaining debris but will also help you find any clumps or clogs you might have missed.

 Don't wait until your gutter guards are looking sloppy before scheduling a cleaning.
-While gutter guards are there to keep your gutters clear, both gutters and gutter guards should be thoroughly cleaned about twice a year.
-If your property is surrounded by trees, your gutter guards may need to be cleaned more frequently because they're battling more leaves, twigs, and other debris.
+While gutter guards are there to keep your gutters clear, both gutters and gutter guards should be thoroughly cleaned about twice a year—ideally in fall and spring.
+If your property is surrounded by trees, your gutter guards may need to be cleaned more frequently.

-If the thought of climbing up on a ladder several times per year feels overwhelming, local gutter cleaners can schedule routine cleaning and maintenance of your gutter guards.
-Pros will also be able to point out any weak points that need to be fixed before serious issues arise.
+Local gutter cleaners can schedule routine cleaning and maintenance of your gutter guards.
+Pros can also point out any weak points that need to be fixed before serious issues arise.

 Some gutter systems may require a seasoned pro to handle the cleaning and guard reinstallation.
-It’s an especially good idea to call in a professional gutter cleaning service if:
+It’s an especially good idea to call in a professional gutter cleaning service near you if:

 Your gutters are installed two stories or higher above the ground.